Data Management in Ecuador & The Galapagos

 Enjoy the grand Cotopaxi volcano (5.897 meters.), one of the highest active volcanoes in the world and research the probability of another eruption.
 Then follow in the footsteps of Charles Darwin as you experience San Cristobal Island in the Galapagos archipelago, home to the oldest permanent settlement of the islands and the island where Darwin first went ashore in 1835.

 Here are some of the exciting experiences included in the program.

 Stand with one foot in each hemisphere!

 August 2 – August 15

 Mathematics of Data Management, Grade 12, University Preparation

 MCR3U, Functions, Grade 11, University Preparation or MCF3M, Functions and Applications, Grade 11, University/College Preparation

-Students receive access the online learning platform and will begin working on their pre-trip assignments.
+Students receive access to the online learning platform and will begin working on their introductory assignments.

 Each program covers all essential costs and all excursions, whether educational or leisure.
 We believe that each group should share the same experience.